The Art and Science of Leadership

 Leonardo da Vinci is one of the most famous figures in the history of art.
 The Mona Lisa and the Sistine Chapel remain among the crowning achievements of human creativity.
 But Leonardo was also a man of science, constantly examining, measuring and seeking to understand the world around him.
 He analyzed the flowing of water, the parts of the human body, the very systems of the world.
 He applied both his fine scientific understanding and his wild artistic imagination to create machines unlike any the world had seen.

-For modern leaders, art and science represent innovation, motivation and insight.
+For modern leaders, art and science of leadership represent innovation, motivation and insight.
 We use artistic thinking to understand and motivate others, as well as to introduce new ideas and ways of working.
-Through the scientific method of data capture and analysis we are able to see whether our innovations are working, where our businesses are heading, and where to turn that imaginative attention next.
+Through the scientific method of data capture and analysis, we are able to see whether our innovations are working, where our businesses are heading, and where to turn that imaginative attention next.

-None of us leading modern companies would claim to be the next da Vinci, but we can learn from his example, follow in his footsteps and combine art and science to achieve great things.
+None of us leading modern companies would claim to be the next da Vinci, but we can learn from his example, follow in his footsteps and combine the art and science of leadership to achieve great things.